Javascript is not enabled.

 What counts as income for SSI?

-Income is a key factor in determining eligibility for Supplemental Security Income (SSI), a monthly benefit for people who are disabled, blind or 65 and older and in financial straits.
+Income is a key factor in determining eligibility for Supplemental Security Income (SSI), a monthly benefit for people in financial straits who are 65 and older, blind or have a disability.
 The Social Security Administration (SSA), which operates the program, strictly regulates the type and amount of income someone can receive and still qualify for SSI.

 There are also income limits that affect eligibility for Social Security Disability Insurance (SSDI), the other disability benefit administered by the SSA.
 But for SSDI, only earnings from work count.